emmanuelmartinezs/Pewlett-Hackard-Analysis/README.md

 ![name-of-you-image](https://github.com/emmanuelmartinezs/Pewlett-Hackard-Analysis/blob/main/Resources/Images/1.1r.PNG?raw=true)

-**3. ​A query is written and executed to create a Unique Titles table that contains the employee number, first and last name, and most recent title.**
+3. ​***A query is written and executed to create a Unique Titles table that contains the employee number, first and last name, and most recent title.**

 > Image with `SQL`, `pgAdmin` & `QuickDBD` Code below.